SandipLayek27/SQLDatabaseHelper/README.md

 3. Fetch data from Database using Id (JSONObject Formated).
 4. Fetch data from Database using Key & Value Dynamic Serching Technology(String and Integer both case).(JSONArray Formated)
 5. Update data using id.(Integer)
+6. Update data using id.
+[VARIOUS TYPE DATA PASSING] i,e.
+Updated data should be Integer Type and String Type both.
+7. Update data using key & value(String and Integer both case).
-6. Update data using key & value(String and Integer both case).
+8. Update data using key & value(String and Integer both case).
+[VARIOUS TYPE DATA PASSING] i,e.
+Updated data should be Integer Type and String Type both.
-7. Delete data from table using Id.
+9. Delete data from table using Id.
-8. Delete data from table using key & value(String and Integer both case).
+10. Delete data from table using key & value(String and Integer both case).
-9. Drop table.
+11. Drop table.

 ★ HELPER FORMAT FOR DUMMY DATA.
 ```
-//INSERT DATA CASE JSON FORMAT
 public JSONArray fetchDummyData(){
 JSONArray jsonArray = new JSONArray();
 JSONObject jsonObject = new JSONObject();